sumukh-m/sumukh-m/README.md

 - 🔭 I’m currently working as a Data Engineer at **Ontario Teacher's Pension Plan**

-- 📓 Master's Degree in Computer Science from **University of Windsor**
+- 📓 Master's Degree in Applied Computer Science from **University of Windsor**

 - 👨‍💻 Portfolio Link <a href="https://sumukh-m.github.io/" target="blank"> **here** </a>